Job Interview Questions: 3 Key Takeaways

 Why it’s asked: This provides insight into how you are perceived by others in a professional setting.

-Example answer: “My previous manager would likely say that I’m a reliable, dedicated and results-driven individual.
-They often complimented me on my ability to take on challenges with a positive attitude and bring projects to completion efficiently.”
+Example answer: "My previous manager would say I’m reliable, dedicated, and results-driven, with a positive attitude and a strong ability to complete projects efficiently."

 Tell me about a time when you worked under pressure.